 Sushi – The Japanese Delicacy

-Sushi is a Japanese dish, popular all throughout the world.
+Sushi Definition is a Japanese dish, popular all throughout the world.
 Sushi lovers, young and old alike, mistakenly think Sushi refers to raw sea fish.
 Sushi actually means vinegar-flavored rice and the raw food accompanying it are called Sashimi.

 Types of Sushi Preparations